muhammadafshal404/task-frontend/README.md

 ## Description

-This Project is About Managing the Cars and Car Categories, Where you Can Add/ Edit/ Delete Categories and also Add/ Edit/ Delete Cars corresponing to categories.
+This Project is About Managing the Cars and Categories, Where you Can Add/ Edit/ Delete Categories and also Add/ Edit/ Delete Cars corresponing to categories.

 ## Getting Started